OzzyCzech/events/README.md

 ## Ensure handler

-Sometimes you need *ensure* that something will be handled by default function, but need allow overridden that function by something else.
+Sometimes you need *ensure* that will be handled by some default function, but need allow overridden that function by something else.

 ```php
 on('render', function () { echo 'my custom renderer'; });